JerryI/wolfram-js-frontend/Docs/Frontend functions.md

 Check out [Cell types](Cell%20types.md) and JS section to see the further progress on this example.

 #### 🚧 Passing | Injecting arguments
 *This feature is still in development*, I wrote about it in [Frontend objects](Frontend%20objects.md).
-It would be grate to pass extra information to the instance from the editor
+It would be great to pass extra information to the instance from the editor

 ```mathematica
 Apply[FrontEndExecutable["uid"], {"Color"->Red}]